-- Press the Menu Select button directly below Optn.

-- 2 or to Waypoints and press the Menu Select button directly below Sel.
-The display shows a list of waypoints.
+- 1 Press the Menu Select button directly below Optn. - 2 or to Waypoints and press the Menu Select button directly below Sel.

-- 3 Perform one of the following actions:
+- 3 Perform one of the following actions: - or

-- ✓ or ✓ to scroll through the list.

-- or

-to select a waypoint to view the location information in full. - 4 Press the Menu Select button directly below 0ptn. - 5 To view the MGRS or latitude/longitude location, time and date of the selected waypoint, ✓ or ✓ to View and press the Menu Select button directly below Sel.

-6 To return to the previous screen, press the Menu Select button directly below Back, or to return to the Home screen, press , the PTT button, or the preprogrammed GPS button.
+to scroll through the list. - or to select a waypoint to view the location information in full. - 4 Press the Menu Select button directly below Optn. - To view the MGRS or latitude/longitude location, time and date of the selected waypoint, ✓ or ✓ to View and press the Menu Select button directly below Sel. - 6 To return to the previous screen, press the Menu Select button directly below Back, or to return to the Home screen, press , the PTT button, or the preprogrammed GPS button.